Available for pre-order. This item will be available on April 12, 2022.

 Planners, privatisation, and police surveillance are laying siege to urban public spaces.
 The streets are becoming ever more regimented as life and character are sapped from our cities.
 What is to be done?
 Is it possible to maintain the public realm as a flexible space that adapts over time?
 Can disorder be designed?

-The public spaces of our cities are under siege from planners, privatisation and increased surveillance.
-Our streets are becoming ever more lifeless and ordered.
-What is to be done?
-Can disorder be designed?
-In this provocative essay Sendra and Sennett propose a reorganisation of how we think and plan the social life of our cities.
-“Infrastructures of disorder” combine architecture, politics, urban planning and activism in order to develop places that nurture rather than stifle, bring together rather than divide up, remain open to change rather than closed off.
+Fifty years ago, Richard Sennett wrote his groundbreaking work The Uses of Disorder, arguing that the ideal of a planned and ordered city was flawed, likely to produce a fragile, restrictive urban environment.
+The need for the Open City, the alternative, is now more urgent that ever.
+In this provocative essay, Pablo Sendra and Richard Sennett propose a reorganisation of how we think and plan the life of our cities.
+What the authors call 'infrastructures for disorder' combine architecture, politics, urban planning and activism in order to develop places that nurture rather than stifle, bring together rather than divide, remain open to change rather than rapidly stagnate.

 “In this very readable essay, Sennett pushes on the ideas he developed in his 'Uses of Disorder'.
 The upshot seems to be the 'open city'; the antithesis of places like New York's Hudson Yards; a pre-determined, real-estate driven 'community' that can only degrade over time.
 Given contingent times, a necessary critical view of the modern urban realm.”

 “The promotion of this sense of impotence, and the resulting inertia, are encouraged by a patronising capitalist “nanny state” on behalf of corporations for whom profits, not people, matter.
 The only antidote to that inertia is surely to start planning the “disorder” promulgated by Sendra and Sennett.'”